ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/MATHEMATICAL_DETAILS.md

 When the `ADMRSolver` attempts to couple disparate knowledge sub-domains into a unified hypothesis, the connectivity graph must not contain isolated "hanging" variables.
 The structural validity of this coupling is enforced using **Tutte's Theorem**, which states a graph has a perfect matching iff, for every subset of vertices $U$, the number of connected components with an odd number of vertices in $G - U$ is at most $|U|$.
 If a proposed coupling violates Tutte's threshold, it is automatically rejected as introducing "Dead Logic," triggering an immediate backtracking constraint without needing a continuous scalar evaluation.

-## 55. Rejection of Fermat's Little Theorem (Bézout Supremacy)
+## 55. Rejection of Fermat's Little Theorem (Bzout Supremacy)

 The CRT (`Chinese Remainder Theorem`) reconstruction requires finding modular inverses across dynamic co-prime arrays.
 While **Fermat's Little Theorem** ($a^{p-1} \equiv 1 \bmod p$) provides a closed-form algorithm for prime moduli, we explicitly **reject** Fermat's approach in `enhanced_bezout_crt.py`.
 Because our FGRT system uses polynomial arrays and not strictly pure integers as modular bases, Fermat's assumptions collapse.
-Instead, we compute the inverse via the **Extended Euclidean Algorithm (Bézout's Identity)**, caching the Bézout coefficients.
+Instead, we compute the inverse via the **Extended Euclidean Algorithm (Bzout's Identity)**, caching the Bzout coefficients.
 This allows rapid inversion even when the polynomial constraints temporarily dip into non-prime or degenerate topological states, avoiding catastrophic divide-by-zero crashes.

 ---

-## 56. Tag-Based Matrix Mixing as CRT Residue Breeding — The Source of Unending Glitch Diversity
+## 56. Tag-Based Matrix Mixing as CRT Residue Breeding  The Source of Unending Glitch Diversity

 The early GANBREEDER platform (utilizing BigGAN with ImageNet class conditioning) produced an "unending diversity of glitch styles" not merely by adjusting the *magnitude* of a single noise parameter, but by **mixing multiple learned class direction vectors simultaneously**.
-This section formalizes that mechanic as an exact structural analogue of how the Gyroidic Reasoner generates diverse Feature Scars through CRT residue combination, and establishes why preserving this mechanism — and not collapsing it into a single scalar — is essential for non-lobotomized creativity.
+This section formalizes that mechanic as an exact structural analogue of how the Gyroidic Reasoner generates diverse Feature Scars through CRT residue combination, and establishes why preserving this mechanism  and not collapsing it into a single scalar  is essential for non-lobotomized creativity.

 ### 56.1 The Slider Mechanic: Additive Direction Mixing